TomasRoj/Bronto-browser/README.md

 I will really like anynone who wants to help me creating this project.

 * this is version 1.0 - that means no tabs no good GUI etc. Its only basics of the app.

+## Edit 2020: This was fun-only project.
+Nothing serious <3.